abembmyum/CNTT/doc/ref_cert/RC2/chapters/chapter01.md

 <a name="1.6"></a>
 ## 1.6 Reading Guide and Usage

 RC2 focuses on testing of Kubernetes based cloud infrastructure thus the chapter structure is designed to facilitate this by matching test cases to requirements and building test cookbooks.
 If you are looking for requirements or the reasons behind them, please refer to the RA2.
+Chapters 2 and 3 cover Kubernetes infrastructure conformance while 4 and 5 cover CNF conformance.

 Chapter 2 takes the requirements from the RA2 and matches them to upstream test cases.
 This will cover how specific test cases map to requirements and the overall coverage of requirements with test cases.
 Chatper 3 outlines how these test cases can be integrated together into an automated toolchain to test conformance of the Kubernetes infrastructure.

+Similarly, Chapter 4 maps test cases map to requirements for CNFs and Chapter 5 builds a testing cookbook.
+Chapter 6 encompasses any gaps in the Reference Conformance 2.